Edge states in a non-Hermitian topological crystalline insulator: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the support by the NSFC (under Grant Nos.
-12074108, 11704106 and 11974256), the NSF of Jiangsu Province (under Grant No. BK20190813) and the Priority Academic Program Development (PAPD) of Jiangsu Higher Education Institution.
-D.-H.X. also acknowledges the financial support of the Chutian Scholars Program in Hubei Province.
+12074108, and 11974256), the NSF of Jiangsu Province (under Grant No. BK20190813) and the Priority Academic Program Development (PAPD) of Jiangsu Higher Education Institution.
 F. Liu acknowledges the financial support by the Research Starting Funding of Ningbo University, NSFC Grant No. 12074205, and NSFZP Grant No. LQ21A040004.